land-info-lab/viewscape/README.md

 The metrics are including:

+-   Number of patches: Visible fragmentation measured by total visible patches with the viewscape.
+-   Mean shape index: Visible patchiness based on average perimeter-to-area ratio for all viewscape patches.
+-   Edge density: A measure of visible complexity based on the length of patch edges per unit area.
+-   Patch size: Total average size of a patches over the entire viewscape area.
+-   Patch density: Visible landscape granularity based on measuring patch density.
 -   Extent: The total area of the viewshed, calculated as the number of visible grid cells multiplied by the grid resolution.
 -   Depth: The furthest visible distance within the viewshed from the